+Database Field Name AddCode

+Data Type TEXT Inclusion No

+Width 6 Domain

+Examples

+Description Note: Since this field is not applicable in the US, it will not be populated in WI GIS data layers.

-Database Field Name AddCode Data Type TEXT Inclusion Conditional Width 6 Domain Examples Description A Standard Geographical Classification code used in Canada that specifies a geographic area and is used to differentiate two municipalities with the same name in a province that does not have counties.
-Note: Since this field is not applicable in the US, it will not be populat ted in WI GIS dat ta layers
+A Standard Geographical Classification code used in Canada that specifies a geographic area and is used to differentiate two municipalities with the same name

+in a province that does not have counties.